Afnan-Sultan/afnan-sultan.github.io/_pages/about.md

 at all!
 After all, this is *The Diaries* of a cheminformatics PhD student.
 Diaries aren’t just about research; they’re about the person behind it too.

-To describe the spirit of this website, I want to borrow a quote from Sarah Kay in [one of my favourite YouTube videos of all time](https://www.youtube.com/watch?v=54ST8bwOVyc){:target="_blank" rel="noopener"} (with a little tweak to fit my context):
+To describe the spirit of this blog, I want to borrow a quote from Sarah Kay in [one of my favourite YouTube videos of all time](https://www.youtube.com/watch?v=54ST8bwOVyc){:target="_blank" rel="noopener"} (with a little tweak to fit my context):

 > *“Take these blog posts—they are all I have to offer.
 They may not be first, or ever best, but they’re the